astropy/astropy/docs/coordinates/distances.rst

     >>> ICRSCoordinates('00h42m44.3s +41d16m9s', distance=770 *  u.kpc)
     <ICRSCoordinates RA=10.68458 deg, Dec=41.26917 deg, Distance=7.7e+02 kpc>

-If a `distance` is present, the coordinate can be converted into cartesian coordinates using the `x`/`y`/`z` attributes (which are `~astropy.units.Quantity` objects)::
+If a `distance` is present, the coordinate can be converted into Cartesian coordinates using the `x`/`y`/`z` attributes (which are `~astropy.units.Quantity` objects)::